wilzbach/d-parsing-perf/README.md

 <a name="general"></a>

 - use `splitter` (`std.algorithm.iterator`) instead of `split` (it's lazy!)
+- `mmFile` is faster (it's cached in your RAM, so don't use it for enormous files)

 2) How to parse a line that contains just one int?
 --------------------------------------------------